-Step 6 Once the creation of backup has been completed, a message appears saying creation of restore point has been completed.
-Click on ‘Close’ option to complete the process.
+Step 6 Once the creation of backup has been completed, a message appears saying the creation of the restore point has been completed.
+Click on the ‘Close’ option to complete the process.

 Deleted files can be easily recovered with backups.
 Windows creates backup files automatically from time to time.
 To restore files follow the steps shown below:

-Step 1 Right click on the destination folder or drive where you lost your file.
-For e.g. your file got deleted in ‘My Documents’, then right click on ‘My Documents’.
-A drop down menu appears.
+Step 1 Right-click on the destination folder or drive where you lost your file.
+E.g. your file got deleted in ‘My Documents’, then right-click on ‘My Documents’.
+A drop-down menu appears.

 Step 2 Scroll down and click on ‘Properties’.
 Doing so opens up a new window.
 In this new window, click on the ‘Previous versions’ tab present at the top.